 Charlestown approached the substance abuse problem by demonstrating how everyone in the community was affected and how individual and group efforts – no matter how small – would make a difference.
-Charlestown built upon its existing strengths, such as being a tight-knit, self-sufficient community that “took care of its own.”
+Charlestown built upon its existing strengths, such as being a self-sufficient community that “took care of its own.”
 The Charlestown Substance Abuse Coalition, founded in 2004, reached out to individuals and families affected by substance abuse, and built the capacity of the community to address its own health challenges.
-For example, community residents were trained to go into the schools and teach substance abuse prevention curricula to students.
+For example, community residents were trained to go into the public schools and teach substance abuse prevention curricula to students.
 Most recently, a community health worker model has been utilized to prevent and reduce opiate overdoses.
 A new Charlestown Drug Court, a specialized court session which assists individuals on probation who suffer with chronic substance abuse, is underway.
 These individuals voluntarily participate in court-stipulated drug treatment as an alternative to prison.
 The program follows a successful drug court model in Chelsea, where the sentence for these individuals includes intensive court supervision, mandatory drug testing, substance-abuse treatment, and other social services as an alternative to adjudication or incarceration.
 A U.S. Department of Justice drug court study found that, when appropriately implemented, drug courts can reduce recidivism, decrease the chances of future drug use, and promote positive cost-saving outcomes.